iMengNN/YNFeng.github.io/_pages/about.md

   - /about.html
 ---

-I am Wenyong Zhou (周文涌), and I earned my PhD from The University of Hong Kong (HKU), where I had the privilege of being guided by the inspiring mentorship of Prof. Ngai Wong and Prof. Can Li as a proud member of the vibrant Next Gen AI (NGai) Lab family.
-My academic journey began with a Bachelor’s degree in 2019 from the School of Microelectronics at Tianjin University, where I was fortunate to work under the guidance of Prof. Yugong Wu, whose support sparked my curiosity for research.
-I later pursued my Master’s degree in Electrical and Computer Engineering at the McCormick School of Engineering, Northwestern University, where I was deeply influenced by the visionary mentorship of Prof. Seda Ogrenci.
+I am Wenyong Zhou (周文涌), a PhD graduate from The University of Hong Kong (HKU), where I was mentored by Prof. Ngai Wong and Prof. Can Li in the Next Gen AI Lab.
+I hold a Bachelor’s degree from Tianjin University (2019), guided by Prof. Yugong Wu, and a Master’s degree in Electrical and Computer Engineering from Northwestern University, where I was mentored by Prof. Seda Ogrenci.

-My research focuses on implicit neural representations (INRs), exploring their potential for efficient data representation and processing.
-I am also working on developing next-generation computing platforms, with a particular focus on compute-in-memory (CIM) technologies to enhance efficiency.
-Additionally, I am passionate about optimizing Large Language Models (LLMs) through techniques such as quantization, pruning, and knowledge distillation to improve their performance and scalability.
+My research focuses on implicit neural representations (INRs) as an efficient data paradigm and emerging computational frameworks, including compute-in-memory (CIM) and stochastic computing.
+Additionally, I am passionate about improving the efficiency of Large Language Models (LLMs) through techniques such as quantization, pruning, and knowledge distillation.

-Currently, I am working at Zhicun (Witmem) Technology, starting from November 2024, focusing on low-bit training of LLMs using cutting-edge analog CIM technology.
-This research aims to unlock the potential of low-bit training, enabling more energy-efficient, faster, and scalable LLM deployment on advanced hardware.
+Since November 2024, I have been working at Zhicun (Witmem) Technology, focusing on low-bit training of LLMs, particularly for compatibility with analog CIM hardware.
+Previously, I enjoyed enriching internship experiences at Bytedance and JD.com in 2021 and 2023, respectively.

 Research Interests
 ======
-- INRs are an innovative technique for encoding data such as images, signals, and 3D scenes in a continuous and compact form using neural networks.
-Unlike traditional discrete representations, INRs model data as continuous functions, offering greater detail and adaptability.
-By encoding information within a compact neural network, they reduce the need for extensive storage while maintaining high-fidelity representations.
-This makes them particularly valuable in applications where storage and computational resources are limited.
+- Data is the fuel of the AI era, and implicit neural representations (INRs) offer an innovative approach for encoding data such as images, signals, and 3D scenes in a continuous and compact form using neural networks.
+This reduces the need for extensive storage while maintaining high-fidelity representations.

-- CIM integrates memory and computation into a single unit, significantly reducing data movement—one of the primary bottlenecks in traditional systems—and boosting both energy efficiency and computational speed.
-This approach is especially effective for accelerating AI workloads, enabling faster and more efficient processing of complex algorithms while addressing the growing demand for energy-efficient computing solutions.
+- Computing power drives modern AI, but classical digital computers face challenges due to the separation of compute and storage units.
+Compute-in-memory (CIM) integrates memory and computation into a single unit, significantly reducing data movement and making it especially effective for accelerating AI workloads.

 - LLMs have become a cornerstone of modern AI, driving advancements in applications ranging from natural language understanding to content generation.
-Efficient LLMs utilize techniques such as quantization, pruning, and model compression to minimize their size and computational requirements without compromising performance.
-These optimizations allow LLMs to operate on smaller devices while maintaining high accuracy, democratizing access to advanced AI capabilities and broadening their range of applications.
+Minimizing their size and computational requirements without compromising performance democratizes access to advanced AI capabilities and broadens their range of applications.

 Recent News
 ======
-- 2025.08 - One paper was accepted by ASICON.
+- 2025.08 - One paper was accepted by ASICON 2025.
 - 2025.06 - One paper was accepted by IEEE TCAS-II.
 - 2025.03 - One paper was accepted by ICME 2025.
 - 2025.01 - One paper was accepted by EDTM 2025.